dmarx/bench-warmers/store_walker.md

    - gives tasks that may have been in limbo for a long time a chance to get attention
    - incentivizes efficient on-boarding
    - creates opportunity to work on backlogged code quality, documentation, ci/cd, and engineering tasks that may have been deprioritized in lieu of feature work
+     - i.e. temporary extra set of hands for technical debt
 - facilitates interteam connections and communication
 - helps promote projects internally
 - incentivizes setting up projects to e.g. quickly onboard and assign tasks to interns
+- burst headcount (potentially pre-onboarded) for rapid team scaling or backfilling

 ## q's